external-secrets/vmes/README.md

 This project uses [ESO](https://github.com/external-secrets/external-secrets) as a dependency and basicaly leverages its provider implementations to grab secrets and write them to an env file.

-The initial need here is to run this project as a proccess on a VM that has some legacy applications that want to use secrets that are in a Secrets Manager.
+The initial need here is to run this project as a proccess on a VM that has some legacy applications, then we want to use secrets that are in a Secrets Manager.
 But we don't want to keep calling Secrets Managers from our applications, we want to just read values from env vars or env files.

 # How it works

 Since we already implemented and tested multiple provider clients in the ESO project, we are just importing them here.
-Since we had some dependencies on Kubernetes resources for some of the configurations, what we did here was to build a client that just looks for yaml files locally instead of calling Kubernetes at all.
+Since we had some dependencies on Kubernetes resources for some of the configurations, we have built a client that just looks for yaml files locally instead of calling Kubernetes at all.

 # Getting Started